Hoppa till huvudinnehållet

 Builds on the previous three chapters by introducing the highly flexible Radial Basis Function (RBF) kernel.
 Students will create a "complex" dataset that shows up the limitations of polynomial kernels.
 Then, following an intuitive motivation for the RBF kernel, students see how it addresses the shortcomings of the other kernels discussed in this course.

-Starta Kapitel
+Starta kapitel

 Support Vector Machines in R

-Skapa ditt gratiskonto
+Skapa ditt kostnadsfria konto

 eller